sisipeng/sisipeng.github.io/index.md

 ---

 ## About Me
-My research focuses on gender, health, and technology.
+My research focuses on women's health and technology.
 In particular, I have been examining communication, perception, and experience of reproductive health.
 I use qualitative, quantitative, and mixed methods, including interviews, surveys, experiments, and content analysis.

 ## Research Interests
-- Gender & Technology
+- Female Technology (FemTech)
 - Reproductive Health & Well-Being
 - Health Communication
 - Intersectionality